AaronBratcher/ALBPeerConnection/README.md

 Peer to Peer classes for communicating between nearby devices over wifi or bluetooth.

+## What's new in version 3.0.2 ##
+* Developed and tested with Xcode 10.2 using Swift 5

 ## Getting Started ##
 A client and server are initialized with a name and unique identifier for each.
 The server publishes itself on Bonjour so the client can see it.